Key takeaways

 4. Stop Entresto safely with instructions from a healthcare professional

-Only stop taking Entresto if the prescribing doctor has been consulted and decided stopping the medication is safe.
+Only stop taking Entresto if the prescribing healthcare provider has been consulted and decided that stopping the medication is safe.
 If Entresto is stopped suddenly, the condition of heart failure may worsen.
 It’s important for a therapy plan to be established prior to stopping Entresto suddenly.
-Once Entresto is safely stopped and a new medication has been prescribed, always review the prescribing information for the new medication.
+Once Entresto is safely stopped and a new medication has been prescribed, always review the patient information for the new medication and consult your healthcare provider with any questions or concerns.